karkranikhil/react-learning/README.md

 # React learning

 ## Yarn
-Yarn is a Dependency manager and its really fast because yarn do package installation tasks in parallel.
+1)Yarn is a Dependency manager and its really fast because yarn do package installation tasks in parallel.<br/>
-Every time a module is added, Yarn creates (or updates) a yarn.lock file.
-This way you can guarantee another machine installs the exact same package, while still having a range of allowed versions defined in package.json.
+2)Every time a module is added, Yarn creates (or updates) a yarn.lock file.
+This way you can guarantee another machine installs the exact same package, while still having a range of allowed versions defined in package.json.<br/>
-Yarn does some better caching
+3)Yarn does some better caching<br/>

 ## If you haven't installed yarn, install it via